skevin83/Hackintosh-Dell-E7470/README.md

-Initially installed Catalina then upgrade to Big Sur inside the Catalina.
+Installed Catalina first, then upgrade to Big Sur in Catalina itself.